hytechclub/cs-102/Inheritance/README.md

 There is no lecture this lesson.
 The discussion from the Warm Up should lead into the Follow-Along activity.

 ## Follow-Along - Update Dog
-Start from the InheritanceIntro solution: [InheritanceIntro.sln](./InheritanceIntro/InheritanceIntro.sln).
+Start from the InheritanceIntro solution: [InheritanceIntro](./InheritanceIntro/).
 Follow the instructions in [AnimalInheritance.md](AnimalInheritance.md) to add another animal class.
 Then, introduce inheritance as a way to simplify the implementation.

 ## Individual - More Animals
 The students should follow the instructions in [IndividualInstructions.md](IndividualInstructions.md) to add some new classes.

+## Solutions
+[InheritanceIntro](InheritanceIntro/) - Starting point for follow-along